 After we ran out of songs with "kiss" in the lyrics (One Direction and Seal were top of the rotation), local drag queen Lydia L'Scabies did a bit of spoken word.
 "I do not want to see anyone be hated for the way they live their life," she said.

-Local activists busied themselves talking to the crowd, so I took the opportunity to ask the bemused customers—those who hadn't come down for the love-in, but were just filling their baskets with grocies—for their thoughts.
+Local activists busied themselves talking to the crowd, so I took the opportunity to ask the bemused customers – those who hadn't come down for the love-in, but were just filling their baskets with dinner bits – for their thoughts.

-One shopper, who called himself "fuck off," asked me what was going on before I had a chance to say hello.
-Before giving me the opportunity to explain, he eyed a couple guys making out in the produce section, repeated his name again, and disappeared.
+One shopper, who called himself "fuck off", asked me what was going on before I had a chance to say hello.
+Before giving me the opportunity to explain, he clocked four blokes snogging by the bagged salad, repeated his name again and disappeared.
 I asked him for a kiss, but he wasn't up for it.

-Pretty soon after this, an overexcited attendee tried (and failed) to start a karaoke session with Holly Valance's "Kiss Kiss."
+Pretty soon after this, an overexcited attendee tried (and failed) to start a karaoke session, kicking off with Holly Valance's "Kiss Kiss".
 To her right, I spotted two teenage boys staring at each other awkwardly, shuffling from foot to foot by the magazines.
 And then it happened.
 One grabbed the other's arm, whispered, "I love you," and they kissed.
-I steadied myself on the tampons.
+I steadied myself on the sanny pads.

-The store was at maximum capacity in quite a short space of time, and after a while the manager asked me to start moving people on, but the party was starting to pick up out the front.
+The store was at maximum capacity in quite a short space of time, and, after a while, the manager asked me to start moving people on, but the party was starting to pick up out the front.
 A couple of passing commuters on their way home joined in the protest.
+One, who called himself Harrison, was pleased to be there, saying, "Halving the value of Nectar points is just not on."

-A love-in at a local market might not seem empowering, or particularly big deal, to anyone outside of our community, but it's something.
+A love-in at a local Sainsbury's might not seem empowering, or particularly big picture, to anyone outside of our community, but it's something.
 It meant something to us.
 Last night, we came together and said a big "fuck off" to homophobia in a place where it had occurred.

-Yes, it may have been the actions of one security guard in one branch of a supermarket chain.
-And yes, it's unreasonable to expect them to have a tight grip on every single one of their employees' morals at all times.
-But the incident represented the quiet hum of discomfort many gay people feel on a day-to-day basis, simply for showing (in this case, not even R-rated) affection to a person they love.
+Yes, it may have been the actions of one security guard, in one branch of Sainsbury's.
+And yes, it's unreasonable to expect Sainsbury's to have a tight grip on every single one of their employees' morals at all times.
+But the incident represented the quiet hum of discomfort many gay people feel on a day-to-day basis, simply for showing (in this case, not even U-rated) affection to a person they love.

-The mobilization of so many people, in such a short space of time, is testament to the fact that a large part of the community knows only too well the experiences of these two young women.
+The mobilisation of so many people, in such a short space of time, is testament to the fact that such a large part of the community knows only too well the experiences of these two young women.
 We’ve a long way to go until LGBTQ people no longer face discrimination in society.
-And with over 40 percent of gay school pupils in UK having contemplated or attempted suicide, there’s a generation of kids for whom the fight is just beginning.
+And with over 40 percent of gay school pupils having contemplated or attempted suicide, there’s a generation of kids for whom the fight is just beginning.